Lincoln-Maple Signal & Non-Motorized Improvements

 Lincoln-Maple intersection on a cloudy day.
 Stop sign and faded crosswalk in the foreground and businesses in the background.

-Pre-construction photo of intersection at E Maple St and Lincoln St (February 2023).
+Pre-construction photo of intersection at E Maple St and Lincoln St (February 2023)

-The traffic light is supported by a Transportation Improvement Board grant of $480,000 and street funds including money from private development (Transportation Impact Fee and SEPA mitigation fees).
+The traffic signal is supported by a Transportation Improvement Board grant of $480,000 and street funds including money from private development (Transportation Impact Fee and SEPA mitigation fees).
 The non-motorized improvements are funded by the voter-approved Bellingham Transportation Fund.

 Contact